Milldrew-Soft/monorepo/angular-workspace/projects/call-out/README.txt

 ──────
 • Create a stage for the hosts. ✓
 • Create a queue for the guest speakers ✓
-• Create an auditorium seating ✓
+• Create  auditorium seating ✓
 • Create a route to the stream page ✓
 • Create a playwright test that will show each page at every screen size ✓